Gregortega/Gregortega/README.md

 👋 Hi, I’m Greg

 👀 I’m interested in many different tech related things.
-I work full time as an iOS Dev, but my skills and experience are very significally.
+I work full time as an iOS Dev, but my skills and experience very significally.

 Im passionate about creating apps, entrepreneurship, photography and videography, and more recently nocode and blockchain.